laurenpowers20/countries-of-the-world/readme.md

 ## Usage

-[Postman](https://www.postman.com/) is the recommended platofrm for using this API for CRUD functionality.
+[Postman](https://www.postman.com/) is the recommended platform for using this API for CRUD functionality.

 ## References and Contributions